happybara-io/WorkflowBuddy/README.md

 - Add secrets from `.env` _(documented [above](#slack-app-setup))_ to the Fly environnment using [`flyctl secrets`](https://fly.io/docs/reference/secrets/#setting-secrets).
   - run: `flyctl secrets -a <your app name > set <name>='<secret>' <name2>='<secret2>'...`.
 - 🚀 Finally, get a running app with `flyctl deploy -a < your app name >`!
-  - _If you run into issues with remote builders, you can always do it locally with `flyctl deploy --local-only`._
+  - _If you run into issues with remote builders, you can always do it on Docker locally with `flyctl deploy --local-only`._

 ##### Updating Workflow Buddy on Fly